 Waynesburg University operates a “rolling admission” program under which qualified applicants are admitted as soon as their applications are completed and have been evaluated.

-* Due to the COVID-19 pandemic, some applicants were unable to access the SAT/ACT.
-Those applicants were reviewed for admission for the 2020-2021 academic year without SAT/ACT scores.
+* Due to the COVID-19 pandemic, many applicants were unable to access the SAT/ACT.
+Those applicants were reviewed for admission for the 2021-2022 academic year without SAT/ACT scores.

 - Recommended High School Course